 Because thyroid functions are complicated, this single test may not give your doctor any definitive answers about what is wrong.

 However, abnormal results can help orient them in the right direction.
-Your doctor may also choose to take a T4 or TSH test to get a clearer picture of your thyroid function.
+Your doctor may also take a T4 or TSH test to get a clearer picture of your thyroid function.

-Abnormally high levels of T3 are common in pregnant women and people with liver disease.
+Abnormally high levels of T3 are expected in pregnant women and people with liver disease.
 If your T3 test also measured the level of free T3, your doctor may rule out these conditions.

 What happens if there are high levels of triiodothyronine?